 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+A Home for Every Neighbor City of Raleigh The goals of both plans were intentionally designed to align.
+A Home for Every Neighbor provides additional research, budget analysis, and specific near-term action steps.
+Bringing Neighbors Home Plan City of Raleigh The Bringing Neighbors Home initiative aims to create comprehensive, actionable strategies to reduce unsheltered homelessness.
 2030 Comprehensive Plan Update City of Raleigh The City's Comprehensive Plan update is underway and the proposed housing goals of more options for households earning <30% AMI, more housing located near employment, and more housing at different price points closely align with each of this plan's three goals.
-The Comprehensive Plan will consider many levels of City direction including sustainability, land use, and transportation that will overlap with the goals of this plan.
+The Comprehensive Plan will consider many levels of City direction including land use and transportation that will overlap with the goals of this plan.
 City of Raleigh Strategic Plan City of Raleigh The City of Raleigh's Strategic Plan, in addition to the Strategic Plan in this document, includes the key focus areas of "Safe, Healthy and Vibrant Communities" and "Economic Development and Innovation."
 The initiatives to produce results in these focus areas establish partnerships across City that touch on each of the three goals in this plan.